-- Preheat oven to 350 degrees, and prepare cookie sheets with parchment.
+- Heat the oven to 350° f and prepare cookie sheets with parchment.

-- Mix the 1/4 cup of sugar and 1 tsp. of powdered ginger in a small bowl.
+- Mix the ¼ cup of sugar and 1 teaspoon of powdered ginger in a small bowl.

-- Shape the dough into 1 inch balls then roll in the ginger sugar.
+- Using a cookie scoop, scoop the dough into 1-inch balls then roll the balls in the ginger sugar mixture.
 Place on baking sheets 2 inches apart.